Hippopotas/hippobotas/README.md

 # hippobotas
 PokemonShowdown chat bot in Py3.

+_lasciate ogne speranza, voi ch’intrate_

 A constant WIP.
 Lots of things need hardening.
 Style is a mess.
-Some files may be missing (mainly scripts and data).
+Many crucial files are missing here (mainly scripts and data).